 - An interview must be held with a social worker who will compile a report containing information on whether the child can be adopted; if the adoption is in the best interests of the child; medical information in relation to the child; and the eligibility of the prospective parent/s.

 - An application for the adoption of a child can be made in the Children’s Court and must:

 - be accompanied by the report of the social worker;

 - be accompanied by a letter from the provincial head of Social Development recommending the adoption of the child; and

 - include the necessary consent forms, where applicable.

 - The Children’s Court must take these factors into account before considering whether to allow the adoption:

-- if the adoption will be in the best interest of the child; and
+- if the adoption will be in the best interests of the child; and

 - any other relevant information contained in the application.